-This post was originally published on LinkedIn on 1 May 2017.
+Article originally published on LinkedIn, 1 May 2017

 On this International Labor Day, May 1, I’d like to take a moment to look at how intelligent automation or “artificial intelligence” (AI) might do more for the employment market, and especially for job seekers, and ultimately how it might transform it.
 Could we ultimately have intelligent agents – AI bots, in effect – working on behalf of recruiters and job hunters, which interact with each other on our behalf and help us all come up with better results for our efforts?

 These days, most of the attention when discussing AI and jobs is on how the former might take over or at least dramatically change the latter.
 There is also some attention to how AI tools can help recruiters and even job boards.
 However there is next to nothing being done to put automated tools in the hands of job seekers who are basically still working with 1990s technology (manual input, eyes-on searching) plus slightly more recent social media like LinkedIn (theoretically to enhance making and maintaining person-to-person contacts) and job search services (which may provide more to process with the old technology).